wp-plugins/coolclock/readme.txt

 - Background position - center, top, right, bottom or left of the wrapping div (define div size below);
 - Width and height - define the size of the wrapping div that holds the background image;
 - Background color - define a color value in hex or rgb(a) format, or a css color name;
-- Border radius - optional rounded borders, higher is rounder;
+- Border radius - optional rounded corners, higher is rounder;
 - Clock position relative to background - here you can position the clock relative to top and left border of the wrapping div (as defined above) that holds the background image.